 Sustainability

-Although we wear bras and brush our teeth, you could say we are a team of hippy tree-huggers.
-This is why we run our office on renewable energy, voluntarily offsetting our carbon emissions, and fulfilling our policy to give at least 5% of our annual net profits to local environmental and community organisations and charities.
+OUR COMMITMENT: We are determined and motivated to be the most sustainable business we can be.
+This is why we run our office on renewable energy, voluntarily offset our carbon emissions (AND your flights to get to us!), and fulfilling our policy to give at least 5% of our annual net profits to local environmental and community organisations and charities.
 Here’s what else we are doing:

 Community

 SUPPORTING OUR INDIGENOUS COMMUNITY: It is our policy to include a talk or an activity with an Aboriginal person on every trip we offer.
-By taking this trip, you are supporting grassroots indigenous tourism ventures and encouraging Aboriginal pride in culture.
-We are proud to say that in the financial year of 2018-19, we gave over $43,000 in business to Aboriginal-owned ventures.
+By taking this trip, you are supporting grassroots Indigenous tourism ventures and encouraging Aboriginal pride in culture.
+Additionally, our student community service project involves students in making “Moon Sick Care Bags” which supply re-usable sanitary products to Aboriginal women in remote communities — this helps both Indigenous women AND the environment!
+(Ask us how your group can do this on their tour)

 Safety